 If special financing arrangements (such as the owner covering excessive costs or general property improvements) are required or anticipated, arrangements must be made prior to bidding to prevent soliciting bids on a case that cannot be financed.
 When the case receives preliminary approvals, bids are solicited for the job.

-When the case receives preliminary approvals, bid requests are submitted to the Office of Management and Budget to initiate the bid process in accordance with Citrus County Purchasing Policies and Procedures.
+When the case receives preliminary approvals, bid requests are submitted to the Department of Management and Budget (DMB) to initiate the bid process in accordance with Citrus County Purchasing Policies and Procedures.
 Owners review the pre-approved list of eligible contractors before their cases are sent out for bid.
 Owners have the right to remove any contractor(s) from the list of prospective bidders for their case, as long as at least three (3) eligible contractors are allowed to bid.
 The owner must be willing to justify the removal of contractor(s) from the bidding list.
 Owners may also request additional contractors as bidders.
 If these owner-requested contractors submit the contractor application and are approved by the designated representative and are otherwise eligible, they may be added to the bidders list and bid on the case.
 The administrator will make maximum effort to work with the Office of Management and Budget/Purchasing to ensure participation by minority contractors.

 No housing unit owner or occupant, or employee or immediate relative of the same, either personally or corporately, shall serve as a contractor or sub-contractor to be paid with CDBG-DR funds for the rehabilitation of said building nor shall they be paid for their own labor with CDBG-DR funds for the rehabilitation of said building.

 A notice is sent to each eligible bidder to inform them of the job.
 Bidding notices will be posted online via Demandstar.com.
 Advertising for individual jobs will be conducted as necessary but will not exempt contractors from the requirement that they must be pre-qualified prior to final bid award.